Struct Handle

 pub fn wait(&self) -> Result<&Output>

-Wait for the running expression to finish, and return a reference to its std::process::Output.
-Multiple threads may wait at the same time.
+Wait for the running Expression to finish, and return a reference to its std::process::Output.
+Multiple threads may wait at the same time, and waiting more than once returns the same output again.

 §Errors